gvwilson/thirdbit/src/fiction/santas/index.md

 The Elfabot will get you there.
 But here,
 you should take this."
-Shady Ann handed him a flat case held closed by a pair of snaps.
+She handed him a flat case held closed by a pair of snaps.

 Finner hefted it.
 "Thank you.